Go Eat Green

 These patties have an incredibly meaty texture thanks to canned young jackfruit, and they’re packed with plant protein from red kidney beans, making them extra satisfying and filling.

 The secret to their bold, smoky flavor comes from the perfect blend of herbs and spices.
-To bind the mixture, I used chickpea flour—just like in my chickpea patties and zucchini besan fritters—which keeps them firm and gluten-free.
+To bind the mixture, I used chickpea flour, just like in my red lentil patties, chickpea patties, grated potato fritters, and zucchini besan fritters, which keeps them firm and gluten-free.

 Honestly, you're going to want to make a big batch of these, especially for building the ultimate vegan cheeseburger with dairy-free cheddar cheese.
 Or you can try them with baked polenta fries and a dollop of sour cream with chives for the perfect, comforting meal.